peteroupc/peteroupc.github.io/randomfunc.md

 This section defines methods that generate uniform random real numbers.

 However, whenever possible, **applications should work with random integers**, rather than other random real numbers.
 This is because:
-- Computers can represent integers more naturally than other real numbers, making random integer generation algorithms more portable and less prone to inaccuracy than real-number generators.
+- Computers can represent integers more naturally than other real numbers, making random integer generation algorithms more portable and less prone to inaccuracy than real number generation algorithms.
 - No computer can choose from among all real numbers between two others, since there are infinitely many of them.

 <a id=RNDU01_Family_Random_Numbers_Bounded_by_0_and_1></a>